k-oconnor/convolutional_neural_network_basics/README.md

 For the optimizer, I selected ADAM, as it is very fast, and generally outperforms stochastic gradient descent on accuracy.
 I tried running the model with various weight decays, and found them to lower accuracy in this scenario.

+### Here is the code for the optimizer and loss function:
 ![Loss Function and Optimizer](Images/code4.png)

 ## *(4) Training, Validation, and Tuning*